 With Halifax’s proximity to exposed and untouched wilderness, there is little surprise to the popularity of trail running.
 If you’re sick of the sidewalks or want steeper hills than Point Pleasant Park, trail running may be for you.
 We found five trails within the HRM to test your limits and your glutes!

-Long Lake Wilderness Trail Loop — Located off the St. Margaret’s Bay Road, this winding, flat trail provides a fantastic introduction to Nova Scotia trail running.
+Long Lake Wilderness Trail Loop — Located off the St. Margaret’s Bay Road, this winding trail provides a fantastic introduction to Nova Scotia trail running.
 The meandering course follows Long Lake, darting through its many peninsulas and coves.
 Though a sizeable distance (11.1km), its relatively flat run with 330m of elevation.

 Admiral Lake Loop Trail — This is both a strenuous hike and challenging trail run.
 The track is a looped course measuring over 10.5km and featuring 300 metres of elevation gain.
 With the challenging uphill climbs, uneven footing, technical drops, and natural obstacles, this trail is for the experienced runner.